antronerds/r2-training-courses/docs/MSCADN_interim_course_R2.md

 ---------

 - All identified genes in the table are linked to a detailed view.
-First hover your mouse over and then click on the **magnify glass symbols** in the View column for both tables and generate a graph with a gene which is (inverse) correlated with the MYCN gene to get an impression.
-While leaving the tab open with the tables of (inverse)correlating genes, you can close thdetailed plot
+Choose a gene and first hover your mouse over the **magnify glass symbols** in the View column and then click on the icon.
+Do this with one gene for both tables to get an impression of the graphs for (inverse) correlated with the MYCN gene.
+While leaving the tab open with the tables of (inverse)correlating genes.
-  tab(s) again after you have looked at the graph(s).
+You can close the detailed plot tab(s) again after you have looked at the graph(s).
+<br><br>
 Inspecting genes one by one quickly becomes a dull task.
 We can also analyze the complete results with several of the provided analysis options on the right.
 Let's have a look at the chromosomal locations of our identified genes for this section.
 For this type of question, R2 has the 'Chromosome Map'.